cyrilondon/rover-event-sourcing/README.md

 <img src="images/Plateau_H2.PNG" />

-Notice that Event Sourcing does NOT need to rely on specific type entity tables to save them, and thus does not need to handle the atomicity of the (save entity + event publishing) operation.
-Actually, Event sourcing is one of the best ways to atomically update state and publish an event.
+Notice that per nature `Event Sourcing` persists the state of a business entity as a sequence of state-changing events in an event-store, and thus does NOT need to rely on specific type entity tables to save them, avoiding the need to handle the atomicity of the (save entity + event publishing) operation as described per the pattern [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html).

+Actually, `Event sourcing` is one of the best ways to atomically update state and publish an event.

 Finally check the logs, and the way the command and event are processed to initialize the plateaus